spryker/spryker-docs/docs/marketplace/dev/front-end/extending-the-project/upcoming-release/migration-guide-extending-the-project.md

 ---
 title: "Migration guide - Extending the project"
 description: This document provides details for migration of the marketplace modules to be able to extend the project.
+last_updated: Aug 5, 2022
 template: module-migration-guide-template
 related:
   - title: Extending the project
     link: docs/marketplace/dev/front-end/extending-the-project/index.html
 ---

-This document outlines the changes that need to be made at a project level in order to [extend the frontend part of your project](/docs/marketplace/dev/front-end/extending-the-project/index.html).
+This document outlines the changes that need to be made at a project level to [extend the frontend part of your project](/docs/marketplace/dev/front-end/extending-the-project/index.html).

 *Estimated migration time: 1h 30m*